Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

 \subsubsection{Influence of Collocation-Point Density on Model Accuracy}

-To assess the sensitivity of the PINNs predictions to the density of training points, three spatial discretizations were employed: a coarse grid (3{,}300 points), a medium grid (5{,}200 points), and a fine grid (11{,}700 points).
-Each configuration contained both collocation points enforcing the governing equations and boundary points enforcing Dirichlet conditions.
-The prediction accuracy of the PINNs is quantified using the mean squared error (MSE) and the coefficient of determination ($R^2$), which are widely adopted performance metrics for physics-informed learning frameworks~\cite{Hafezianzadeh2023PINN,Mamud2024PINNmetrics}.
-The MSE measures the absolute discrepancy between the PINNs predictions and the CFD ground truth, with smaller values indicating higher accuracy, while the $R^{2}$ metric quantifies the degree to which the predicted fields capture the variance of the reference solution.
-Values of $R^{2}$ approaching unity correspond to strong predictive agreement.
+To investigate the influence of collocation-point density on the predictive capability of the PINNs framework, three spatial discretizations were considered: a coarse grid (3{,}300 points), a medium grid (5{,}200 points), and a fine grid (11{,}700 points).
+Each configuration included both interior collocation points enforcing the governing equations and boundary points enforcing the Dirichlet conditions.

-Table~\ref{tab:grid_convergence} summarizes the resulting MSE and $R^{2}$ for the $u$ velocity field over Reynolds numbers in the range $Re = 50$-$200$.
+The prediction accuracy was quantified using the mean squared error (MSE) and the coefficient of determination ($R^2$), which are commonly employed performance metrics for physics-informed learning frameworks~\cite{Hafezianzadeh2023PINN,Mamud2024PINNmetrics}.
+Lower MSE values indicate smaller discrepancies between the PINNs predictions and the CFD reference solutions, while $R^{2}$ values approaching unity indicate stronger predictive agreement.

-The results indicate that the PINNs predictions exhibit limited sensitivity to grid refinement for low and moderate Reynolds numbers ($Re \leq 100$).
-Across these cases, the MSE values for the $u$ velocity fields remain on the order of $10^{-4}$ for all three grids, and the corresponding $R^{2}$ values exceed 0.96 even for the coarse discretization.This shows that PINNs can capture the flow physics accurately with a relatively small number of collocation points, demonstrating their data efficiency compared to traditional mesh-based CFD methods.
+To further examine the effect of collocation density under increasingly convection-dominated conditions, the grid-sensitivity study was extended up to $Re = 300$.
+In addition, the computational cost associated with each grid density was evaluated using the training time per 10{,}000 epochs.

-At higher Reynolds numbers ($Re = 150$ and $200$), the effect of point density becomes more noticeable.
-The coarse grid shows higher MSE and lower $R^{2}$ values, especially at $Re = 200$, where $R^{2}$ drops to 0.8784.
-Increasing the number of collocation points improves both MSE and $R^{2}$, with the fine grid achieving the best accuracy across all metrics.
-This behavior reflects the sharper velocity gradients and stronger nonlinearities at higher Reynolds numbers, which require more points to accurately resolve the PDE residuals.
+Table~\ref{tab:grid_convergence} summarizes the resulting MSE and $R^{2}$ values for the $u$-velocity field across Reynolds numbers ranging from $Re = 50$ to $300$, together with the corresponding computational cost.

-Examination of the results confirm that PINNs maintain good accuracy even with a modest number of points, but finer grids improve predictions when the flow is more complex.
-The method generalizes well, achieving high accuracy with relatively few training points, while still benefiting from additional resolution when needed.
+The results indicate that PINNs predictions exhibit relatively low sensitivity to grid refinement at lower Reynolds numbers ($Re \leq 100$).
+Even the coarse discretization provides reasonably accurate solutions with comparatively high $R^{2}$ values, indicating that the dominant laminar flow physics can be captured using a moderate number of collocation points.